twise2/LiveStream_Reddit_Bot/README.md

 # wololoBot
 A small bot to interact with the reddit API.
-Get top viewers and update the sidebar widget.
+Get top viewers for a game and update the sidebar widget.

 ## TO USE

+### Create a new widget with the shortname of "LiveStreams" on your subreddit

+This can be changed as well, but default to the name above.
+The POST API endpoint is broken, so you need to manually create the widget to be modified.

 ### Set up credentials in .example.env